exercism/jq/exercises/practice/minesweeper/.docs/instructions.append.md

   You may have seen `-r` already, to output "raw" strings (without quotes).
   This is the opposite.
-  Each line of input is handled a string.
+  Each line of input is taken to be a string.

   Two examples: